 3. Goa Gajah Temple: To Visit Bali Elephant Cave Temple

-The third place to visit in the itinerary of the Kintamani Tour is the Temple of Goa Gajah.
+The third place to visit in the itinerary of the full day Kintamani Volcano Bali Tour is the Temple of Goa Gajah.
 It is found in Bedulu Village, Gianyar, around 5 km from the city of Ubud.
 The Elephant Cave temple was constructed in the ninth century and was offered as a sanctuary.

 The origins of the cave are uncertain; a folklore tells that it was created from the nail of the legendary giant Kebo Iwa.
 However, by examining the style, the sanctuary dates back perhaps to the eleventh century.